holloway87/hw-basics-bundle/README.md

  * A base controller class exists to easily encode an entity's password or generate a random one
  * Copy twitter bootstrap files to your resource directory on composer update or install
  * A utility class to manipulate images with the gd library (cut a rectangle, resize, black & white filter, ...)
- * Classes exist to do easily execute a curl request and access the response data
+ * Classes exist to easily execute a curl request and access the response data

 Feature plans